jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

-# JFrog CLI curation-audit command (for JFrog Curation project audit)
+# CLI for JFrog Curation

 ## Overview